Welding-qualification:

 The purpose is to guarantee that the application of welding techniques is realized with adequate competence and workmanship to fulfill design purposes.

 These are the essential tools capable of assuring that the performed welds will meet the construction intent.
+Manufacturers are requested to keep record of successful qualification tests and to document the continuing performance of their welders.

-Welding Codes and Standards (see Welding Standards) are established by professional associations and accepted as distilled current knowledge and experience relative to fabricated constructions, addressing the needs of particular service conditions.
+They are accepted as distilled current knowledge and experience relative to fabricated constructions, addressing the needs of particular service conditions.

-The responsibility for Qualification of Welding Personnel and Procedures lies with the employer, fabricator, manufacturer or contractor.
 Those are liable for selection, definition and control of the welding procedures they will use to perform the work.

 Welding-qualification requirements are generally formalized as binding Codes.
 However, even if the application is not covered by a code or standard, it is strongly recommended that some form of welding procedure qualification be performed for all critical welding operation.